The vagina-specific proteome

 During sexual intercourse the folded vaginal mucosa stimulates the male penis to ejaculation, facilitating discharge and migration of the male zygote (sperm) from the male testis, out through the penile urethral opening, into the vagina and on through the cervical opening and further towards the area of fertilization in the fallopian tubes.
 The vaginal mucosa is lubricated by secretions produced during sexual arousal, pregnancy and menstruation to protect the mucosa from damage.
 The production and composition of vaginal secretions are different compared to cervical glandular secretions.
 The vaginal mucosa lacks mucus glands.
 Secretions are instead produced by the squamous epithelium through plasma seepage facilitated by vasocongestion (increased vaginal fluid pressure).

-At childbirth, the cervix is effaced (thinned and dilated), allowing for the infant to pass on through to the vagina, which through its elasticity is able to increase its width according to the size of the infant to facilitate passage and birth.
+At childbirth, the cervix is effaced (thinned and dilated), allowing for the infant to pass on through to the vagina, which through its elasticity can increase its width according to the size of the infant to facilitate passage and birth.

 The vagina is a tubular canal that extends from the vestibule (entrance) of the vulva to the uterine cervix.
 The vagina is posterior to the urinary bladder and anterior to the rectum with an angle of more than 90 degrees between the axis of the vagina and that of the uterus.
 In the adult, the vagina measures about 9 cm in length.
 In the upper part of the vagina, there are small recesses between the vaginal walls and the vaginal portion of the cervix (portio vaginalis) termed fornices.